MDIL-SNU/SevenNet/README.md

 Please install PyTorch from [`PyTorch official`](https://pytorch.org/get-started/locally/) before installing the SevenNet.
 Note that for SevenNet, `torchvision` and `torchaudio` are redundant.
 You can safely exclude these packages from the installation commands.

-Here are the recommended versions we've been using internally without an issue.
+Here are the recommended versions we've been using internally without any issues.
 - PyTorch/2.2.2 + CUDA/12.1.0
 - PyTorch/1.13.1 + CUDA/12.1.0
 - PyTorch/1.12.0 + CUDA/11.6.2